USEPA/AMET/docs/AMET_Project_and_Analysis_Script_Guide_v14b.md

 <a id="Overview"></a>1.
 Overview
 ===========
 This run script controls execution of multiple post-processing and evaluation steps including running combine, sitecmp, sitecmp_dailyo3, loading matched model/obs data (i.e. sitecmp files) into the AMET database and creating AMET "batch" evaluation plots.
-It combines some of the functionality of the aqProject.csh script (without the database setup and initialization), but adds additional upfront post-processing, specifically running the combine and hr2day programs and backend AMET batch plot creation.
+It contains most of the functionality of the aqProject.csh script (without the database setup and initialization), but adds additional upfront post-processing, specifically running the combine and hr2day programs and backend AMET batch plot creation.
 This script is intended to be used as a "master" post-processing script used after a CMAQ simulation is complete, performing all the tasks necessary to take raw model output and produce AMET plots in a structured output directory.

 Location of run script:
 ```